Question for Short Debate

 There will also be a parallel Commonwealth business forum and youth forum at the time of CHOGM.
-I know the CPA is keen that the parliamentary forum effectively influence discussions at CHOGM, but more importantly that it has a long-term impact beyond it in holding member states to account on their objectives.
+I know the CPA is keen that the parliamentary forum effectively influences discussions at CHOGM, but more importantly that it has a long-term impact beyond it in holding member states to account on their objectives.
 I, along with the CPA UK, am keen to hear the Minister’s views on how this can be done effectively.

 By listening to the voices of the people as well as the parliamentarians, we can ensure that the summit will be about value and not just volume.